 Create a Culture of High Expectations

 Low-income and minority students often face lower expectations of college attendance from themselves and others.
+While difficult to overcome the weight of these entrenched attitudes, it is critical for districts to counter these expectations if they hope to address inequities in college access.
 District-wide policies and processes must reinforce college-going expectations for underrepresented students.

 - Practice 1: College Access Accountability Dashboard